ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 **NOTE:** Do not proceed until your workers are ready.

 Repeat steps above for the other region you'd like to have cluster by selecting different **region**, e.g. repeat the previous steps to deploy another cluster in US South, select **regionn** `US South`, specify cluster name *my-us-cluster*.

+Now Kubernetes cluster across two regions are ready, keep moving with below steps to build, deployment and run containerized applications within the clusters.

 ## Target IBM Cloud CLI for your cluster and login IBM Cloud Registry correspondingly
 {: #prep_steps}